The stellar population of Sco OB2 revealed by Gaia DR2 data: Spatial distribution of members

-After examination of the large-scale spatial properties of Sco~OB2, we have examined the spatial distributions of individual kinematic groups 1-12 from the previous Section.
-These are shown in Figs.~\ref{spatial-map1} and~\ref{spatial-map2}.
-Group~1 coincides with (PMS members of) IC~2602, but also with an extended halo ($\sim 15^{\circ}$) around this cluster.
-There are no diffuse field stars in group~1, anywhere across the entire size of the association: this argues in favor of this halo truly belonging to the IC~2602 cluster, much beyond its known size ($1.5^\circ$ in radius after Kharchenko \e 2013).
+Figure~\ref{ic2602-ucl1-space} shows also the spatial distribution of PMS and Upper-MS members of IC~2602 (not the complete cluster population, which should also include lower-MS members).
+The figure shows the presence of an extended halo ($\sim 10-15^{\circ}$) around this cluster.
+The halo density degrades smoothly away from the cluster core, ruling out a substantial contamination by field stars.
+The halo has a radius much larger than the known cluster size ($1.5^\circ$ in radius after Kharchenko \e 2013), and is asymmetric, being elongated along $l$.
 Although IC~2602 does not belong to Sco~OB2, it is spatially and dynamically a close relative, and for this reason we include it in this work, if even marginally.
-The IC~2602 asymmetric halo seen in Fig.~\ref{spatial-map1} might be populated by cluster members which are gradually lost (evaporated), as is expected for all but the most tightly bound clusters (Lada and Lada 2003).
-While doing so, they may keep a ``weak'' or perturbed memory of their original kinematics, which is also suggested by the significant breadth of the corresponding peak in the PM diagram of Fig.~\ref{pm-groups} (compared to e.g., that of group~2, much sharper).
+The IC~2602 halo might be populated by cluster members which are gradually lost (evaporated), as is expected for all but the most tightly bound clusters (Lada and Lada 2003).
+While evaporating, members keep enough memory of their original kinematics that they still contribute to the same peak in PM space as stars in the IC~2602 core.
 The Gaia data are therefore providing us with one rather clear detection of evaporation from a ZAMS cluster, which deserves a deeper study in a future work.
-Within the Gaia data presented here, a couple of other peculiarities of IC~2602 are nevertheless worth mentioning: besides its diffuse halo, even the cluster shape at densities above 10-15 stars/sq.deg. is asymmetric, and elongated along Galactic longitude.
-Moreover, close inspection of Fig.~\ref{pm-plx-1} (panel~$a$) shows the presence of two close but separate density peaks at slightly different parallaxes, whereas for example groups 2-3 show a single peak.
-It is possible that IC~2602 originated as a double cluster, and is coalescing into a unique object, but again this study would be outside the scope of this work.

-Figure~\ref{spatial-map1}$b$ shows that Group~2 coincides spatially with the core of cluster UCL-1, while group~3 (adjacent to group~2 in the PM plane) comprises both stars from UCL-1 core and a small ``satellite'' cluster (2 degrees to the East).
-This small companion cluster was not detected in the discovery paper (R\"oser \e 2018).
-Apart from this, UCL-1 appears to have a regular and symmetric shape, which reflects the regular shape in the $(\mu_{l},\pi)$ diagrams of Fig.~\ref{pm-plx-1}$b,c$ (actually the best-behaved shape among all groups).
-In addition, group~2 select a diffuse population of PMS stars in the Lupus clouds.

-Groups 4-7 are close together in the PM plane of Fig.~\ref{pm-groups}, and their definition was admittedly rather subjective.
-Not unexpectedly, they select stars with some common characteristics: Groups 4-7 are dominated by stars in USC, but also include Lupus~3 (in group~6 and~7), the UCL-2 cluster, and a diffuse UCL population (groups~5-6).
-The spatial distributions of USC stars from groups 4-7, however, are significantly different among themselves, a demonstration that the individual peaks in the PM plane do indeed correspond to different kinematic populations.
-Since USC is the most complex and populated region throughout Sco~OB2, we devote Sect.~\ref{usc} below to a more detailed study.